 The Georgia Death Race

 The Georgia Death Race is a challenging 74-mile trail ultramarathon held in Blairsville, Georgia, starting at the Byron Herbert Reece Heritage Center and finishing at Amicalola Falls State Park.
-The course features approximately 16,000 feet of both climbing and descent, making it a relentless and demanding race.
+The course features approximately 16,000 feet of both ascent and descent, making it a grueling test of endurance.
 Runners must carry a 1-pound railroad spike throughout the race, which they ceremoniously throw into a coffin upon finishing, earning an engraved spike as a memento.

-Known as one of the most intense and fun races east of the Rockies, it has a 25-hour cutoff with strict aid station deadlines and does not allow pacers.
-The event is highly sought after, with about 60% of participants finishing.
+Known as one of the toughest and most popular ultras on the East Coast, the race has a 25-hour cutoff and does not allow pacers.
+It also serves as a Western States qualifier for runners finishing under 24 hours.
 Visit the organization's website for the most recent information.

 Always double-check with the organizer's website – things can change, and we might have sprinted past a few details!